This post may contain affiliate links. Please read our disclosure policy.

 • In a medium bowl, cream the butter and both sugars together.
 I did so using my spatula.

-4 tablespoon butter, ¼ cup brown sugar, 2 tablespoon granulated sugar
+4 tbsp butter, 1/4 cup brown sugar, 2 tbsp granulated sugar

 • Add in the vanilla and egg yolk and mix everything is smooth and well incorporated.